pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 GABARITO: ERRADA

-Item.
 28. technicians should have social skills.

-Item.
 28. os técnicos deveriam ter habilidades sociais.

 Their job may involve being able to work well with team members as well as independently.